ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 As an aside, **open-source has definitely been a multiplier for me**&mdash;and I long to work on it in a more frequent basis.
-It just started with [a small project](https://github.com/ljvmiranda921/pyswarms), then this blog, and it resulted to alot of opportunities that I don't think I'll be able to get if I didn't build or [learn in public](https://www.swyx.io/learn-in-public/).[^1]
+It just started with [a small project](https://github.com/ljvmiranda921/pyswarms), then this blog, and it resulted to a lot of opportunities that I don't think I'll be able to get if I didn't build or [learn in public](https://www.swyx.io/learn-in-public/).[^1]

 Lastly, creating caters both to utility and self-expression, especially for